samraHanif0340/samraHanif0340.github.io/_portfolio/rtsp_video_streaming.md

 CONSUMERGROUP=consumerGroup_1
 ```

-The Python code is to be run on a standalone mode, outside of the Docker environment.
+The Python code is to be run on the host machine, outside of the Docker environment.
 Hence, for the Python code to communicate with the `kafka` container living inside the Docker environment, set `KAFKAPORT=192.168.99.100:9092`.

 Remember to use your Docker machine IP (e.g., `192.168.99.100` as shown in above code) if you are using Docker Tool (or a VM).
 Otherwise, if you are using native Docker, please replace the IP addresses with `localhost` as shown commented in the above code.